Our master gardener, Karen, tells you how to keep your petunias from becoming leggy:

 If you purchase them pre-planted in a basket, they have been pruned regularly to branch out and are constantly fed to be at the peak of blooming when you purchase them.

-If you have planted the basket yourself with individual plants, such as the ones we offer, trim off the top inch or so when planting.
+But if you have planted the basket yourself with individual plants, like these petunia, trim off the top inch or so when planting.
 Be sure they are receiving a full 6 hours of sun to keep them blooming.
-Feed them every 7-14 days with a water-soluble fertilizer (we recommend Jacks Blossom Booster), and keep them evenly moist.
+Feed them every 7-14 days with a water-soluble fertilizer, and keep them evenly moist.

 As they start to become leggy, prune off about half of the stem, making sure you leave some of the leaves on the plant.
 This will rejuvenate them and encourage more growth and blooms.
 Watch Laura demonstrate how in this video.

 Some recommend doing this to a third of the plant on a weekly basis so it’s constantly regrowing.
 This should help to keep all the varieties flowering vigorously.